Visual Template Inference for Data Extraction from Documents: Template Inference

-The row labeling problem in Definition~\ref{def:template-structure} aims to find the most probable row label assignments by maximizing the products of the probabilities from all rows in $R$ as in (\ref{equ:goal}), under various constraints.
+We now formally state our problem of row label assignment. \begin{definition}[Row Labeling].
+Consider rows $R = [r_1,r_2,...]$, and inferred fields $F$.
+We introduce variables $y_i^{K}$, $y_i^{V}$, $y_i^{KV}$, and $y_i^{M}$ for row $r_i$, where $y_i^{K}=1$ implies that $r_i$ has label \code{K}; otherwise, $y_i^{K}=0$.
+The problem of template structure inference is as follows: \end{definition} The row labeling problem in Definition~\ref{def:template-structure} aims to find the {\em most probable row label assignments} by maximizing the products of the probabilities from all rows in $R$ as in (\ref{equ:goal}), under various constraints.
 Constraints~(\ref{equ:integer}) and (\ref{equ:constraint}) ensure that each row is assigned exactly one label.
 Constraint (\ref{equ:K existence}) states that for each \textit{Key} row $r_i$, there must exist a \textit{Value} row $r_j$ under $r_i$ ($j>i$) aligned with it ($A(r_i,r_j)=1$).
 Similarly, Constraint (\ref{equ:Vexistence}) says that for each \textit{Value} row $r_j$, we expect a \textit{Key} row $r_i$ before $r_j$ ($i<j$) with $A(r_i,r_j)=1$, i.e., the values are aligned with keys.

 If the \textit{Metadata} label is not introduced, a row $r_i$ could be assigned a label with $0$ probability if it violates Constraints (\ref{equ:K existence}) and (\ref{equ:Vexistence}).
-For example, if $r_i$ has $Prob_K^{r_i} = 1$ but lacks a corresponding $Value$ row beneath it, it would be assigned a label with zero probability, leading to a poor assignment.
+For example, if $r_i$ has $Prob_K^{r_i} = 1$ but lacks a corresponding $Value$ row beneath it, it would be assigned a label with 0 probability, leading to a poor assignment.
 To prevent this, we introduce the \textit{Metadata} label with a low $\epsilon$ probability, ensuring the worst possible label for a row is \textit{Metadata}.
-This adjustment has minimal impact on other rows, as a \textit{Metadata} row does not affect the template structure, such as table or key-value block predictions, nor does it interfere with the assignment of labels with non-zero probability.
+This adjustment has minimal impact on other rows, as a \textit{Metadata} row does not affect the template structure (e.g., inferring table or key-value blocks), nor does it interfere with the assignment of labels with non-zero probability.
 Empirical observations confirm the effectiveness of the \textit{Metadata} label.
 True \textit{Metadata} rows are often misclassified as \textit{Key} rows (e.g., $r_3$ in police complaints) or \textit{Value} rows (e.g., $r_{9}$ in invoices).
-Such misclassified rows are typically misaligned with true \textit{Key} rows, allowing them to be easily identified.
+Such misclassified rows are typically {\em misaligned} with true \textit{Key} rows, allowing them to be easily identified.

 Since the objective in (\ref{equ:goal}) is non-linear, we convert it to be linear below for ease of optimization.